 Hurricane Preparedness: What Are The Essential Things To Prepare

 Two-thirds of hurricanes that have hit land struck the Gulf Coast.
-It’s not a matter of if you’re going to need it, but when.
+It does not matter if you’ll need it, but when.
 Thus, it is highly recommended that you include these items in your survival kit.

 Older Post Newer Post